-Fortunat Mueller-Maerki has generously allowed the NAWCC to restore Horology - The Index to its former glory, as well as expanding and further developing the beloved resource for the good of internet users and horologists everywhere.
+Fortunat Mueller-Maerki generously allowed the NAWCC to restore Horology - The Index to its former glory, as well as to expand and further develop the beloved resource for the good of internet users and horologists everywhere.

 In 2005, Ted Orban developed The Horology Source to provide to the global horological community an expanded and updated resource of horology links.
 Over the years, The Horology Source grew to encompass more than 5,700 active links.

 The NAWCC Internet Advisory Committee in 2009 spearheaded the process to implement Horology - The Index in the NAWCC space.
 Ted Orban agreed to design the site and infrastructure, transfer the content from The Horology Source, and maintain the site going forward.